 It is not all modern shopping, however.
 This is the second oldest street in Cologne, dating back to ancient Roman times.
 Once known as Decumanus Maximus, Roman soldiers marched along it as an important trade route to Gaul.

-Every hour the French anthem is played and inside there is a shop (of course), a small historic exhibition with fragrance workshop and even a fountain where you can dip your hands in pure Eau de Cologne.
+Every hour the French anthem is played and inside there is a shop, a small historic exhibition with fragrance workshop, and even a fountain where you can dip your hands in pure Eau de Cologne.

 Cologne’s Flora und Botanischer Garten is the oldest public park in the city.
-Located on the left bank of the Rhine, the site covers 11.5 hectares and more than 10,000 species of plants like magnolias, rhododendrons, coniferous trees and maples.
+Located on the left bank of the Rhine, the site covers almost a 1/2 mile and has more than 10,000 species of plants like magnolias, rhododendrons, coniferous trees and maples.
 It is visited by more than a million people every year.

 The city once boasted up to twelve gates from 50 AD, but only a few remain today.
 Luckily, the few that remain are well- preserved and decorated in natural materials like limestone, sandstone, greywacke and trachyte.